-Step 1: Install the Blinds
+Step 1: Install the blinds

-Step 2: Remove the Plugs
+Step 2: Remove the plugs

-Step 3: Cut the Cords
+Step 3: Cut the cords

 Once you have removed the plugs, you’ll notice that there are knots holding the slats in place; cut the cords above these knots and you’ll now be able to remove the bottom of the blinds.
 Now cut the cords again where you earlier marked the cord.
 Cut just above the slat below to allow yourself enough cord to work with.

-Step 4: Reattach the Bottom of The Blinds
+Step 4: Reattach the bottom of the blinds

-- The last step in shortening the blinds is to thread the cord back through the bottom part of the blinds and tie a know; make sure it is even.
+The last step in shortening the blinds is to thread the cord back through the bottom part of the blinds and tie a knot; make sure it is even.
 Once you have managed to tie the knots evenly, reattach the plugs back into place.
 If you have excess cord, make sure to trim it before pushing the plugs back into place.

-Step 5: Check the Length
+Step 5: Check the length

 Once complete, extend your blinds fully to check they work and are the desired length; if not you can repeat the process again.